 Nowadays, this site is under the care of Colintraive and Glendaruel Development Trust (CGDT) and the well has been marked with signage and a wooden structure, making it easier to find, and making it’s special history more prominent.

-The walk to get there though, and the crisp, clear water issuing from the well, are both experiences worthy of your time and attention.
-The route to St Modan’s Well takes you through Stronafian Community Forest, which is managed by the Colintraive and Glendaruel Development Trust (CGDT), the same people behind The Loch Lomond and Cowal Way.
+The walk to get there, and the crisp, clear water issuing from the well, are both experiences worthy of your time and attention.
+The route to St Modan’s Well takes you through Stronafian Community Forest, which is also managed by CGDT (the same people behind The Loch Lomond and Cowal Way).
 And what a wonderful job they have done with the grounds!
-There’s a well way-marked trail, replete with incredible wooden sculptures to enjoy, and a picnic bench with a great view, near a chambered cairn.
-The whole loop should take about 2hrs at an easy pace.
+The trail is waymarked and easy to follow; replete with incredible wooden sculptures to enjoy; and a picnic bench with a great view, near Lephinkill chambered cairn.
+The whole loop should take no more than 2hrs at an easy pace.

 Park your car in the large lay-by just above Glendaruel village, at ///markets.zaps.both.
 If you’ve visited Kilmodan Church first, you may wish to leave your car or bicycle there, and walk out of the village to find Stronafian Community Forest.
 The start of the route is easy to find as it’s marked by a large wooden welcome sign just by the roadside at ///slippers.shortage.saved.
 The route takes you up a set of steps toward a recently installed stone circle with another wooden sign at it’s centre.
-Follow the path up past the circle as it ascends sharply eastwards through the woods and then bends north, routing you past a waterfall.
+Follow the path up past the circle as it ascends sharply eastwards through the woods and then bends north, routing you above a waterfall.